Snow Removal

 Street Snow Removal Hazards

 Restoring access on gravel roads after a snowstorm is a slow process.
-Each motor grader covers from 60-80 miles of road (or 120-160 lane miles).
+Each motor grader covers 50-70 miles of road (or 100-140 lane miles).
 Progress will be slowed by wind-hardened or heavy snow.
-After a severe storm it may not be possible to reach all homes until the 2nd or 3rd day.
-A road may blow shut shortly after it is opened when windy conditions are persistent.
+After a severe storm, it may take 2-3 days to reach all homes.
+A road may blow shut shortly after it is opened when windy conditions persist.
 Rural residents are encouraged to plan accordingly.
 Persons needing regular medical treatments are encouraged to lodge close to their treatment location when a storm might prevent travel.

 When Cleaning Your Driveway